Study Abroad With Classics

 Study Abroad Opportunities

-One of the most rewarding experiences in the field of Classics is the opportunity to travel to the Mediterranean and study the languages and cultures of Ancient Greece, Rome, and the Near East abroad!
-Undergraduate and Graduate students are strongly encouraged to seek out study abroad opportunities in language and culture courses, as well as archaeological digs, during the fall, spring and summer terms.
-Our department has two opportunities in development in the Aegean and on Sicily.
-In addition to the study abroad opportunities provided through Texas Tech University, we encourage students to explore the many other options available such as:
+One of the most rewarding experiences in the field of Classics is the opportunity to travel to the Mediterranean and study the languages, literatures, and cultures of Ancient Greece, Rome, and the Near East abroad!
+Undergraduate and Graduate students are strongly encouraged to seek out study abroad opportunities in language, literature, and culture courses, as well as archaeological digs, during the fall, spring and summer terms.
+TTU Classics has two opportunities in development in the Aegean and on Sicily.

 - The American School of Classical Studies in Athens